eosdis-nasa/earthdata-pub/README.md

 ## Organization

-EDPub consists of an API application, two front-end applications (overview and dashboard), extension modules, and a file upload module.
+EDPub consists of an API application, a front-end application (dashboard), extension modules, and a file upload module.

 ## Building and running locally